***Updated December 7, 2022***

 In 2008, the Obama administration announced the Public Service Loan Forgiveness program and in 2019 a meager 1% of applicants had their loans forgiven.
 Over those 11 years, many public servants who thought they were going to have their loans forgiven accrued penalties, and interest, and damaged their credit by not making payments.
 This is an age-old lesson: don’t count your chickens before they hatch.

-So, if your loan servicer says that a payment is due now, next January, or any month between or beyond, you are responsible for paying that amount by the date it is due.
+So, if your loan servicer says that a payment is due now, next month, or any time in the future, you are responsible for paying that amount by the date it is due.

 Here’s the bright side: President Biden’s plan is for the US Department of Education (DOE) to forgive up to $10,000 in federal student loan(s) for borrowers earning less than $125,000/year and up to $20,000 if the borrower received a Pell Grant.
 But, like earning your college degree, you’ll need to work for this debt reduction.
 To receive the reduction, borrowers will need to submit an application proving that they qualify, wait to have their application approved, and applied to the loan.
 Here’s the current guidance from the DOE.